The Far Meridian

 The Far Meridian is a podcast following the protagonist Peri, who wakes one day to find that her home, a lighthouse, has moved.
-It is written and created by Eli Barraza and is the second podcast produced by the Whisperforge podcast collective, which has also produced ars Paradoxia, StarTripper!!, Caravan, Remarkable Provinces, and Brimstone Valley Mall.
+It is written and created by Eli Barraza and is the second podcast produced by the Whisperforge podcast collective, which has also produced ars Paradoxica, StarTripper!!, Caravan, Remarkable Provinces, and Brimstone Valley Mall.
 The podcast is directed by Eli Barraza, Danielle Shemaiah, and Mischa Stanton, and the sound design is by Mischa Stanton.
 The opening and closing theme is "Window" by The Album Leaf.
 The genre has been described as both magical realism and "hopepunk".

 Content

 Synopsis

 The Far Meridian is a series of vignettes following Peri, short for Hesperia, as she adjusts to her lighthouse disappearing every sunset and reappearing in a new location at sunrise.
 The podcast is episodic, with Peri visiting new locations and meeting new people as she searches for her missing brother, Ace.